mozilla/ActiveData/docs/Qb_Reference.md

 -----

 The edges clause is an array of edge definitions.
-Each edge is a column which SQL group-by will be applied; with the additional stipulation that all parts of all domains will have values, even if null (count==0).
+Each edge is a column which SQL group-by will be applied; with the additional stipulation that all parts of all domains are represented, even if null (count==0).

   - **name** – The name given to the resulting edge (optional, if the value is a simple attribute name)
   - **value** – The code to generate the edge value before grouping